BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **The Campsite**

-**The Campsite:** The Campsites are the deployment areas of the two armies.
+The Campsites are the deployment areas of the two armies.
 A Campsite is captured if at the end of the game you have more models wholly within your opponent's Campsite than they do.

 Models that are within their own Campsite will defend it at all costs.
 Any model that is within its own Campsite at the start of a turn will automatically pass any Courage Tests it is required to make for the remainder of that turn.